Webpack Chunk Generation Lifecycle Explained

 test: /\.tsx?$/,

-use: ['ts-loader'], // Single loader; avoid chaining ts-loader + babel-loader unless needed
+use: ['ts-loader'], // single loader; avoid chaining ts-loader + babel-loader unnecessarily

 exclude: /node_modules/